UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Usage: ``tar -cf archive.tar /path/files`` or ``tar -cf archive.tar /path/folder``
 - While TARing you may *compress* the data as well!
     - ``tar -czf archive.tar.gz [/path/files]``

-???- question "Can I use archiving and compressing in all transfer methods?"

-    - Yes!

 ???- example "Workflow"